arashveer/swing-expense-tracker/README.md

   It is a logo of this application at top of the dashboard.
 I created this logo using an online tool called Figma.
 - You can save the state of my application by clicking on "Save" in File menu.
   Your data is also synced after every creation of an object.
-- You can reload the state of my application by clicking on "Sync" in File menu.
+- You can reload the state of my application by clicking on "Load" in File menu.

 ### Phase 4: Task 2